-Mexican peso jumps as markets lengthen odds on Trump
+Asia shares gain, Mexican peso jumps as markets lengthen odds on Trump

+AT&T Inc said on Sunday it will stop exchanging Samsung Electronics' Galaxy Note 7 following reports of fires from the replacement devices.

-SYDNEY The Mexican and Canadian currencies both rallied in Asia on Monday as odds of a victory by Republican nominee Donald Trump for the U.S. presidential bid widened just hours before a debate with Democratic candidate Hillary Clinton.
+SYDNEY Asian shares crept higher and the Mexican peso jumped on Monday as odds of a victory by Republican nominee Donald Trump for the U.S. presidential bid widened just hours before a debate with Democratic candidate Hillary Clinton.

+MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.1 percent, while Australian stocks rose 0.4 percent.

+Tokyo's market was closed for a holiday, but EMini futures for the S&P 500 added 0.3 percent.

 Trump faces the biggest crisis of his 16-month-old campaign after a tape of him making vulgar comments about women deepened fissures with establishment Republicans.